fozretro/ap6rtc/SMJOIN.md

 ## Complete ROM Joining Process

-This section documents the complete ROM joining process as implemented in the original BBC BASIC source code (`MiniRom.bas`, `AP6v133.src`, and `SMJoin.bas`).
+This section documents the complete ROM joining process as implemented in the BBC BASIC source code (`MiniRom.bas`, `AP6v133.src`, and `SMJoin.bas`).
 The process involves three distinct phases that work together to create joinable ROMs and then combine them into a single chained ROM image.

 ### Phase 1: Making ROMs Joinable (Individual ROM Sources)
 **MiniRom.bas & AP6 ROM Source show how to structure ROMs for joining:**